spring-attic/sagan/doc/getting-started-guides/guidelines.md

 ### Section headings

-Use imperative statements, for example:
+- Use imperative statements and sentence-style capitalization:

     - Set up the project

     - Create a configuration class

     - Run the service

-Use sentence-style capitalization, as seen above.
+- Follow a section heading with one or more lines of text -- i.e. no empty sections.

-Follow a section heading with one or more lines of text -- i.e. no empty sections.
+## Always create 'scratch' and 'initial' anchors

 ## Use macros for common content